openstack-k8s-operators/install_yamls/README.md

 # k8s yaml generator/installer for Cloud Native OpenStack

-Scripts to automate Installing OpenStack in your *pre-installed* OpenShift environment.
+The main purpose is to provide scripts to automate installing OpenStack in your *pre-installed* OpenShift environment.

 Aside from generating Yaml and running *oc* commands to apply them to your cluster nothing in this repo should modify the local machine, require sudo, or make any changes to the local machine.

+Helper scripts to automate installing CRC and required tools with versions used in openstack-k8s-operators can be found in [CRC/tools deployment](devsetup/README.md).
+These scripts/playbook required sudo permissions.

 ## Goals